ztachip/ztachip/README.md

 [Click here](https://github.com/ztachip/ztachip/blob/master/software/target/apps/nn/kernels/conv.p) for an example of a pcore program implementing convolution operator.

-[Click here] for more information on how to program pcore
+[Click here](https://github.com/ztachip/ztachip/blob/master/Documentation/pcore_programmer_guide.md) for more information on how to program pcore

 ###**mcore programs**

-Program the runs on a MIPS based controller called mcore.
+Program that runs on a MIPS based controller called mcore.

-mcore programs are C programs with special extensions (begins line with '>') to handle tensor memory operations such as tensor copy,resize,reshape,reordering...
+mcore programs are C programs with special extensions (special extensions begin line with '>') to handle tensor memory operations such as tensor copy,resize,reshape,reordering...

 Execution on tensors are invoked by calling tensor operators implemented by pcore programs.